metakirby5/zenbu/README.rst

   than Mustache's syntax.
 - Better whitespace control: This means increased readability.

-To help ease the transition to sanpai, there are some resources under `migration`_.
+To help ease the transition to sanpai, there are some tips under the `migration`_ docs.

 Installation
 ------------